 The best player in the world before the emerge of Pele and Maradona.
 He was one of the younger member of the great River Plate in the 1940's.
 In 1949, he moved to play in Colombia before moving to Europe in 1953.
 He won 5 straight European Cups with Real Madrid.
 He was credited in turning Real Madrid into a legendary club.
 His international career was limited to the fact that Argentina did not select overseas players.
 He played for Argentina, Colombia and Spain.

 |Alfredo Di Stefano|

-A member of River Plate's "La Máquina.
-It is considered to be one of the greatest team ever assembled in the history of South American football.
-They dominated Argentine football during the first half of the 1940s, winning eight national titles during his time at the club.
+A member of River Plate's "La Máquina, one of the greatest team in the history of South American football.
+He won eight national titles during his time at the club.
 He usually played as an outside left and he is considered to be one of Argentina's greatest wingers.
-Because the peak of his career was during the Second World War, his international career was very limited.
+Because the peak of his career was during the 2nd World War, his international career was very limited.
 Nevertheless, he played 28 times for Argentina scoring ten goals.
 He won three straight Copa America in 1945, 1946, and 1947.

 AM: Diego Maradona

 He was considered the second best player in history after Pele.
 He won the World Cup in 1986, scoring the best goal in the history of the World Cup when he scored against England.
 He also played in the WC Finals in 1982, 1990 and 1994.
 For club football, he was best remembered for leading Napoli to break the dominance of the Northern Italian clubs in the Serie A. Napoli won two league titles and a UEFA Cup.
 He was also considered to be Boca Juniors' greatest player.